bglw/jekyll-postcss-v2/README.md

         with:
           ruby-version: 2.7 # Not needed with a .ruby-version file
           bundler-cache: true # runs 'bundle install' and caches installed gems automatically
-      # Install Node as this is needed for PurgeCSS
+      # Install Node as this is needed for PostCSS
       - name: Setup Node
         uses: actions/setup-node@v2
         with:
           node-version: '14'
       # Install PostCSS plugins (from your package.json)
       - run: npm install
-      # - run: npm test ( this fails with exit code 1 - see package.json
       - name: Build site
       # use jekyll-action-ts to build
       # https://github.com/limjh16/jekyll-action-ts